 Pixel Pet Art by Jessica Vonk from Tilburg The Netherlands) makes custom paintings of pets from all over the world.
 The digital painted artworks are original so you get a one of a kind work of art of your dog, cat or other pet.
 A digital painting is created in similar fashion as a traditional painting, using the a computer file as a canvas.
 These artworks are printable in any size and material you like, from canvas to wood.
 See the classic paintings for more information on these paintings.
-For an original wall art you can also order a limited edition big wood print of an art work of The Daantje Collection.
+For an original furry wall art inspired by real classic paintings, custom made with fun details!

 What is digital art?